 Create your variants

-If you are not yet read through our guide on creating variants, then I recommend giving that a read first, however, we have also included the basic steps below.
+Note - If you have not yet read through our guide on creating variants, then I recommend giving that a read first, however, we have also included the basic steps below.

 1. Each variant will be created from the attributes you assign to it.
-In the images below we have included one for coffee size (eg Regular or Large), and one for Dine In or Take Away so that you and your baristas have a quick view on what they need to make in as few button presses as possible.
+Attributes can be added on the Variants tab under Product Info.
+In the images below we have included one for Coffee Size (eg Regular or Large), and one for Dine In or Take Away.

 2. Save these attributes by selecting Save Template.